hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

 ### Todos Release 1
  - [x] feature: upgrade audio service to the `just_audio` package
  - [x] bug: to fix, reset the queue except for current talk when changing between shuffle and chronological
+ - [x] bug: when pressing back while listening beyond 30 seconds of a talk, make it go to the beginning of the talk
  - [ ] bug: fix android app icon from being too big
  - [ ] bug: the seek bar in the notifications isn't not updating sometimes
  - [ ] bug: that doesn't stop the app when you soft close it on android